 She charmed wherever she traveled.
 Newspaper accounts called her “cheerful as a cricket” and described her “mischievous gray eyes and a quick wit.”

 New York Governor Rockefeller proclaimed her 100th and 101st birthdays “Grandma Moses Days.”
-She died a few months after her 101st of hardening of the arteries.
+She died a few months after her 101st.
 Her doctor said, “She just wore out.”

-I remember, as a child, studying her paintings.
+As a child, I remember studying her paintings.
 “I can do that,” I thought.
 I didn’t get it then.
 Now, looking at her scenes and luminous color choices leaves me feeling peaceful and nostalgic.
-It wasn’t her technique, but the era and the emotions she evoked, that made her famous and well-loved.
+It wasn’t her technique that made her famous and well-loved, but the era and the emotions she evoked.

 Perhaps more than anyone else, this self-taught farm girl proved the phrase “it’s never too late” a rich source of hope.